conda-incubator/conda-project/docs/source/user_guide.md

 conda environment.

-A project directory containing only an `environment.yml` file will create a single environment of the name `default`, which can be locked or prepared.
+A project directory containing only an `environment.yml` file will create a single environment of the name `default`, which can be locked or installed.
 If multiple environments are defined in a `conda-project.yml` the `.environments` attribute provides dictionary-style syntax for each named environment.
 The first defined conda environment in the `conda-project.yml` is accessible as